gokulvgk/plant-disease-detector/README.md

 We used a Convolutional Neural Network (CNN) trained on a labeled dataset of plant leaf images.
 The trained model is capable of classifying images into various disease categories.

-The application is built using Python with a GUI implemented using `tkinter`.
-Users can upload a leaf image, and the model predicts the disease class and shows the result within the application.
+The application Users can upload a leaf image, and the model predicts the disease class and shows the result within the application.

 ---